uniflare/uniflare.github.io/index.md

 To provide an easy alternative for new CE developers to quickly package a development build of their game to pass to users without, for example, the engine, or launcher to run and test the game.

 #### Purpose of contribution
-- To fix incompatiblity with new CE Versions
+- To fix incompatibility with new CE Versions
-- To maximize compatiblity (Newer & Older CE Versions)
+- To maximise compatibility (Newer & Older CE Versions)

 * * *